ClaudiuDaniel2001/Giveaway-page/README.md

 # Giveaway Platform

-## Descriere
+## Description

-Giveaway Platform este o aplicație web dezvoltată folosind Laravel, creată pentru administrarea și organizarea giveaway-urilor.
+Giveaway Platform is a web application developed with Laravel, designed to manage and organize online giveaways.
+It includes a complete administration panel, user authentication, product and category management, an order system, and a ticket-based giveaway mechanism.

-## Tehnologii folosite
+## Technologies Used

-- PHP
+- PHP 8
 - Laravel
 - MySQL
 - HTML5